urakubo/Dojo-standalone/Workflows.md

 3. Select "Segmentation → 2DNN" from a UNI-EM dropdown menu to launch a dialogue that is named as 2D DNN (**Fig. 2a**).
 	- Select Training tab (**Fig. 2b**).
 	- Confirm that "Image Folder" targets [UNI-EM]/data/_2DNN_training_images (**Fig. 2c**), "Segmentation Folder" targets [UNI-EM]/data/_2DNN_ground_truth (**Fig. 2d**), and "Checkpoint Folder" targets [UNI-EM]/data/_2DNN_model_tensorflow (**Fig. 2e**).
 	- Select "resnet" from the tab menu in the middle (**Fig. 2f**), and Set "N res blocks" as 16 (**Fig. 2g**).
-This is because Resnet is one of the best network tolopgies for mitochondria segmentation (Ref 1).
+This is because Resnet is one of the best network topologies for mitochondria segmentation (Ref 1).
 	- Save all parameters by clicking "Save Parameters".
 The saved parameters are loaded by clicking "Load Parameters".

 4. Start Res-net training by clicking the "Execute" button (**Fig. 2h**).
 Users will see initial and progress messages in the console window (shown below).
 It takes 6-min for a desktop PC equipped with a NIVIDA GTX1070 GPU.
-The console window shows a message "saving model" when the trainig is finished.
+The console window shows a message "saving model" when the training is finished.
 During and after the training period, users can visually inspect its progression through Tensorboad by selecting "Segmentation → Tensorboard".
 ```2D DNN Training
         progress  epoch 49  step 1  image/sec 5.2  remaining 6m
         discrim_loss 0.49639216